umtdemr/Dotfiles/README.md

 This is mediumgoal's (umtdemr) terminal setup.

 **Warning**: Do not use blindly my settings.
 I copied my settings from someone else's settings.
-For neovim check out [Takuya's dotfiles](https://github.com/craftzdog/dotfiles-public)
+For neovim config that I copied please check out [Takuya's dotfiles](https://github.com/craftzdog/dotfiles-public)

 ## Content